 MailChimp Says: Some of these kinds of addresses are related to high bounce rates and spam grumblings, so MailChimp blocks them from your import.

-Role-based email accounts are most effortlessly discovered, and one can even guess it effectively.
-Role-based email accounts are available openly, mostly on contact us page.
+Role-based email accounts are effortlessly discovered, and one can even guess it effectively.
+Role-based email accounts are available openly, mostly on the contact us page.

-Marketers with a vast amount of role-based email accounts in their email rundown are associated with utilizing a harvested email list by ESPs.
+Marketers with a vast amount of role-based email accounts in their email lists are associated with utilizing a harvested email list by ESPs.